 The impact of Dale's gift on the National Gallery of Art was especially profound in the area of 20th-century art: Braque, Léger, Matisse, Modigliani, and Picasso were but a few of the artists who entered the Gallery's collection for the first time.
 Picasso had become a particular favorite of the collector, who had purchased five of his paintings in 1930 alone.
 Dale gave the Gallery 11 paintings by Picasso, including this portrait of the industrialist Pedro Mañach, a friend and supporter of the aspiring young artist.
 Purchased by Dale in 1954, it was the last work by Picasso he acquired.

 This exhibition is no longer on view at the National Gallery.

-Sponsor: The exhibition is made possible by United Technologies Corporation.
+Sponsor: The exhibition was made possible by United Technologies Corporation.
 The documentary was supported by the HRH Foundation.

 Catalog: The Chester Dale Collection, by Kimberly A. Jones et al. Washington: National Gallery of Art, 2009.